katie1205/Email_Conversations_Participation/README.md

 # Email Correspondences

-## Context:
-Academic - I completed this project as an assignment for an MSDA computer science course.

-## Problem:
+## Problem Description
 The goal of this project was to summarize email activity of individuals in a series of email conversations.
-This entailed cleaning and summarizing a filtered email archive containing the subjects, recipients, and importance of email conversations.
+This entailed careful cleaning, sorting, and aggregating of email conversations in an email archive contained in csv file.
+Each record (row) represented a conversation.
+For each of these conversations, information was included about the subjects, recipients, and level of importance.

+## Objectives
+The objectives were met through answering the following questions:
+ + What is the total number of conversations in which each individual participated?
-you need to find out how many conversations that person was involved in, how many times that person appeared in the “From”, “To”, “CC”, and “BCC” columns, respectively.
-And whether that person ever appeared in a conversation that was marked as highly important.
+ + how many times that person appeared in the “From”, “To”, “CC”, and “BCC” columns, respectively?
+ + whether that person ever appeared in a conversation that was marked as highly important.